NahuelAparicio10/AA4_GameServer/README.md

 **GOAL**
 Implement the authoritative gameplay server responsible for running matches, validating states, handling collisions, and reporting results.

-**How I resolved it**
+**How we resolved it**

-I developed the server in C++ with Visual Studio, using UDP for real-time communication.
+We developed the server in C++ with Visual Studio, using UDP for real-time communication.
 Each match runs on a separate thread, ensuring concurrency and scalability.
 The server applies reconciliation and prediction techniques to handle lag and ensures fair authoritative gameplay.

-**What I learned**

-I learned about authoritative multiplayer server architecture, how to manage multiple threads for concurrent matches, and how to implement prediction/reconciliation to improve online playability.

 [![Shooter Client](https://img.shields.io/badge/Shooter_Client-Repository-blue?logo=github)](https://github.com/NahuelAparicio10/UDP_Shooter_Client)